rickwassing/cicada-develop/docs/README.md

 ## Versioning

 We use [semantic versioning](http://semver.org/).
-Current version is 0.1.5.
-Cicada is still in  development and currently does not work in Matlab 2020(a/b).
+Current version is 0.1.6.
+Cicada is still in development and currently does not work in Matlab 2020 or later.
 Anything may change at any time and the software should not be considered stable.

 ## Authors

 - **Rick Wassing**, rick.wassing@sydney.edu.au, Woolcock Institute of Medical Research, The University of Sydney, Australia

 > ### Your help is more than welcome!
 >